I thought I had it under control

 Eventually, one of my children abused “grace.”
 Another tactic that worked was when I repossessed the device.
 Thus, he had to borrow it from me.
 Hence, he cannot demand to use it.
 This technique is similar to how bank mortgage works.
 If the client fails to meet the obligation, the bank can confiscate the property.
 However, this may not always work for a teenage brain.
 That’s is why early intervention is a must.

 It’s many times a spiritual battle

-I prayed in the authority of Jesus and asked the Holy Spirit to speak to my children about their gadget habits.
-I saw a real change when I depended on God alone, not on what I know or what I can do to discipline them.
+When I asked why the attitude, his answer was “I don’t know Dad.”
+I didn’t know what else to do until God reminded me to “claim” my authority as the leader of the house and not give up on praying for him.
+I prayed in the authority of Jesus and asked the Holy Spirit to speak to him about his gadget habits.
+I saw a real change when I depended on God alone, not on what I know and can do.

 → Demonic video games your teen might be playing